MIT Political Science Student Awards

 Nicholas Miller recieved the 2015 APSA Helen Dwight Reid Award, given annually for the best dissertation sucessfully defended during the previous two years in the field of international relations, law, and politics.

-Nicolas Miller recieved the 2015 Kenneth Waltz Dissertation Prize, awarded annually by the International Security and Arms Control Section of the American Political Science Association.
+Nicholas Miller recieved the 2015 Kenneth Waltz Dissertation Prize, awarded annually by the International Security and Arms Control Section of the American Political Science Association.

 Noel Anderson and Alec Worsnop have each been awarded a Dissertation Fellowship from the Harry Frank Guggenheim Foundation.
 These very competitive fellowships support dissertation write-up and are aimed at “research that can increase understanding and amelioration of urgent problems of violence and aggression in the modern world."